cearl/cssh/README.md

 CTL-A + "arrow key" change active pane (standard)
 All other Tmux commands are standard (remembering the prefix key is CTL-A)
 </pre>

+Lincense: GPLV3 100% open and free.
+Use this software as you see fit, mod it, hack it, pull request if you have an improvment!